-Though a lot of audio production tasks can be done in-the-box, recording audio with microphones is still very much a requirement in many projects.
-Depending on the microphone’s self-noise, electro-magnetic interference and the ambient sound of the environment, varying levels of noise will also be recorded.
+Though many audio production tasks can be done in-the-box, recording audio with microphones is still very much a requirement in many projects.
+Depending on the microphone's self-noise, electromagnetic interference, and the ambient sound of the environment, varying noise levels will also be recorded.

 Noise reduction software is an invaluable tool for reducing and eliminating unwanted noise from our audio signals.
-In this article, we’ll take a look at what I consider to be the 7 best noise reduction plugins on the market today.
+In this article, we'll look at what I consider to be the 6 best noise reduction plugins on the market today.

 - iZotope Spectral De-Noise